forestgrape/coronavirus/transmission.md

 	- Church in Korea (see Introduction [Mizumoto](#mizumoto))
 	- Hospitals in Nothern Italy [LE](#le)

+* SARS-CoV-1:
+    - Hotel in Hong Kong, especially during cooler outside temperatures [Lin](#lin), [Chan](#chan).
+The virus spread to guests in close by rooms and not to the personal.

 * SARS 1 & 2:
     In settings without prior SARS experience the infection rate in health care workers is very high:
 	* 2003 in South East Asia  (see Introduction [Mizumoto](#mizumoto))
 	* 2019/2020 in Europe - Italy especially [LE](#le)<br>

-	Possible Explanation: The medical staff is used to protect against fomite and droplet transmission and to some extent versus aerosol transmission and know to handle them.
+	Possible Explanation: The medical staff is used to protect against fomites and droplet transmission and to some extent versus aerosol transmission and know to handle them.
 However, they are not yet used to the new spreading pattern.
 Consequently in all rooms of the building wearing a mask likely is key in reducing the infection rates (many cities in China reported few infections in hospitals [citations to be added]).

 * Mers-Cov:
 Most superspreading events occured in Winter season and in hospitals [dudas2017](#dudas2017).
 The primary superspreading in very dry (heated indoor) can be a reason  diseases occurred recently, even though overall hygiene increased.

 #### Further evidences